 Study Tour - Improving Employer and Learner Engagement in Vocational Education

-The British Council is conducting a study tour to the Skills Show, the UK’s largest skills and careers advice event, from15-17 November 2016 in Birmingham, UK.
-The study tour will take you behind the scenes of the Skills Show to meet the organisers, employers and students to get a better understanding of how participation in the WorldSkills competition can be leveraged to improve both employer and learner engagement.
+The British Council conducted a study tour to the Skills Show, the UK’s largest skills and careers advice event, from15-17 November 2016 in Birmingham, UK.
+The study tour took delegates behind the scenes of the Skills Show to meet the organisers, employers and students to get a better understanding of how participation in the WorldSkills competition can be leveraged to improve both employer and learner engagement.

-This study tour will also introduce delegates to the main components of the UK Skills system and will seek to address key issues such as quality assurance, apprenticeships and inclusion.
-There will be a visit to the Skills Show on 17th Nov, and employer and college visits on the 16th Nov.
+This study tour introduced delegates to the main components of the UK Skills system and will sought to address key issues such as quality assurance, apprenticeships and inclusion.
 (A summary report of the study tour is available in the download section below)

 - Employer visits